exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 When Exonum network should be anchored, every validator builds an anchoring transaction using [deterministic algorithm](#creating-anchoring-transaction).
-Its results should are guaranteed to match for every legitimate node.
+Its results are guaranteed to
+match for every legitimate node.
 Such an anchoring transaction spend one or more UTXOs from the current anchoring multisig address.
 Bitcoin allows different validators sign this transactions separately from each